xpaulnim/redshift-manager/notes/ideas.md

 - [ ] when a new redshift database connection, ask if user wants to enable certain useful defaults like user_activity_logging, retaining query history longer than a week, etc. For each, explain why its needed
 - [ ] dots under potentially unknown terms that define what the term does
+- [ ] in the user details view, use a left side menu, but compress the details (createdb, superuser) into less space

 #### name ideas
 * redshift buddy